 Unfortunately, fraud and corruption are still rife in both public and private organisations globally.
 The last few months of 2019 have seen some shocking examples of procurement-related fraud and corruption.

-In the UK, according to a recent Supply Management article by CIPS: "£266m lost to NHS procurement fraud."
+In the UK, a recent Supply Management article by CIPS reports that: "£266m lost to NHS procurement fraud."

 While in the US, The Daily Texan reported: "The University's former assistant vice president of procurement, business and payment services is connected to a criminal investigation by the UT Police Department for conduct that occurred during his job, according to records obtained by the Austin American-Statesman."